 By decluttering those graphic elements, you must feel a bit loosened.
 Your concentration gets sharpened.
-And the most prominent of all, you can grab the content with ease.
+And most prominent of all, you can grab the content with ease.

 Common mistakes in PowerPoint 4: Disoriented color

 Back then, we gave our clients color-scheme options within their template order.
 Around 8-10 colors.
 And based on our experience, most of them weren’t being used.
-Maybe it because the alternative couldn’t meet their taste.
+Maybe it is because the alternative couldn’t meet their taste.
 Another possibility, the color selection could evoke a headache in their audience.
 That is a bit sad since it is difficult to find the perfect palette match—we are bothering ourselves with a false tactic.

 Another important note about presentation design tips, monochromatic will be replaced by duotone next year.
 As early as 40,000 years ago, our ancestors were keen on oil, animal fat, burnt charcoal, and chalk to express something.
 With those materials, they produced some old-fashioned colors.
-And that the monochromatic traditionally is.
+And that the monochromatic tradition is.
 A color with less contrast but more intense.